 Back to our example scenario from above:

 If you spend $4,000 annually at U.S. supermarkets and $2,000 annually on gas, you earn $300 in total cash back from the Blue Cash Preferred® Card from American Express.
 Subtract the $95 annual fee, and you still net $205 in cash back.
 Remember — the Ally CashBack Credit Card only gives you up to $132 in this same spending scenario.
 The moral of the story is, rewards cards that have an annual fee can still outperform cards with no annual fee.
-So don’t let a fee deter you from reviewing an offer.
+So don’t let an annual fee deter you from reviewing an offer.

 Alliant Cashback Visa® Signature Card

 If you do most of your shopping at wholesale stores or you prefer a non-category card, the Alliant Cashback Visa® Signature Card is another option we recommend.
 The Alliant Cashback Visa® Signature Card gives you an unlimited 2.5% cash back on all purchases. $99 annual fee, waived the first year.
 If your spending is all over the map, an unlimited cash back card like the Alliant Cashback Visa® Signature Card can give you more flexibility than the Ally CashBack Credit Card.

 No, Ally cash back does not expire as long as your account remains open and in good standing.
 There is no limit to the amount of cash back rewards that may be earned.

 Anything over 1.5% cashback is a good deal.
 There are some cards that offer more — as much as 5 or 6% cash back on purchases.
 But sometimes those offers are too good to be true.
 Banks don’t like to lose money, and will pepper the fine print with all sorts of limitations.
 For example, they may offer 5% cash back on only purchases at certain types of retailers and only for certain periods of time.
 And those categories may change every quarter, which can make it hard to keep track.